jonnonz1/nz-statute-book/acts/public/2009/protected-disclosures-amendment-act-2009.md

   (3) Sections 19, 20, and 30 of the Ombudsmen Act 1975 apply, with all necessary modifications, for the purpose of allowing an Ombudsman to obtain information, documents, papers, or things that would in his or her opinion assist him or her to act under section 6C, 15B, or 15C in relation to a public sector organisation.

 ### 9 New heading inserted
-The following heading is inserted above section 16:Reference from one appropriate authority to another of information disclosed.
+The following heading is inserted above section 16:Reference from one appropriate authority to another of information disclosed

 ### 10 Confidentiality
 (1) Section 19(2) is amended by inserting or under the Local Government Official Information and Meetings Act 1987 after Official Information Act 1982.